internetstandards/Internet.nl-dashboard-server/README.md

 To temporary disable auto update (until next reboot) run: `systemctl stop dashboard-update.timer`.

+To see when the timer last activated and when it will activate next run: `systemctl list-timers`.

 ### Manual staging deploy

 Make sure the desired version of image `internetstandards/dashboard:latest` is pushed to Docker hub.